sls1005/cython-nanorc/README.md

 ### Note

-+ Some of the keywords might not be usable in files of some particular files types (For example, `def` cannot be used in `.pxd` files), but are still highlighted.
++ Some of the keywords might not be usable in files of some particular file types (For example, `def` cannot be used in `.pxd` files), but are still highlighted.

 ### References